-  In fact, the League of American Bicyclists in 2018 named South Bend a silver level bicycle friendly community.
+The League of American Bicyclists in 2018 named South Bend a silver level bicycle friendly community.
 It’s only the second Indiana community to ever receive the silver designation.

 What’s the best way to take advantage of this bike-friendly status?
 Here are a few ideas for getting to know The Bend via bicycle.
 And don’t forget, many of these trails can be walked or jogged too!